InForwardG/AutoOrder/README.md

 # AutoOrder
-Scripts for automatically making orders on mainstream shopping platform
+Scripts for automatically making orders on JD